asyncio.run() cannot be called from a running event loop

 You can now use async/await at the top level in the IPython terminal and in the notebook, it should — in most of the cases — “just work”.
 Update IPython to version 7+, IPykernel to version 5+, and you’re off to the races.

-That's the reason why you don't need to start the event loop yourself in jupyter and you can directly call await main(url)
+Therefore you don't need to start the event loop yourself and can instead call await main(url) directly, even if your code lies outside any asynchronous function.

 async def main():